weininghu1012/pyBluzelle/README.md

 ## About pyBluzelle

 pyBluzelle is a python client for developing Python applications that can connect to Bluzelle SwarmDB and performs all standard CRUD operations.
-It is built on top of [Websocket-Api](https://bluzelle.github.io/api/#websocket-api)
+It is built on top of [WebSocket API](https://bluzelle.github.io/api/#websocket-api)

 ## Getting Started